 These powerful protons help zap all the cells in your body that are making you sick.
-You will be asleep during your treatment.
+You won't be able to feel, see or hear the radiation during your treatment.
+The sounds you might hear are the machine moving around, beeping and a doorbell.